RadiantLabs/modeling-api-docs/docs/source/automated_measures.rst

 Automated Measures
 ==================

-High-level operations applied to the base building, without requiring a full improved building definition.
+Automated measures allow users to apply improvements to the base building without fully defining either the base or improved building definition.

 Operate on existing systems
 ---------------------------